jellyfin/jellyfin.org/docs/general/server/transcoding.md

 ## Hardware Acceleration

 If your hardware supports this you can enable [hardware acceleration](/docs/general/administration/hardware-acceleration) for much faster transcoding.
-Some of the supported methods are listed below.
 Jellyfin supports hardware accelerated transcoding on all modern GPUs from Intel, AMD, Nvidia, Apple, Rockchip and Raspberry Pi if the required hardware is available.

 ## Thread Count